aappddeevv/dynamics-client/README.md

 [here](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/walkthrough-register-dynamics-365-app-azure-active-directory)
 to create a registration.
-The new administrative portal for managing application registrations does not know about dynamics yet so you need to register directly in your own azure active directory portaly (https://aad.portal.azure.com).
+The new administrative portal for managing application registrations does not know about dynamics yet so you need to register directly in your own azure active directory portal (https://aad.portal.azure.com).
 The deprecated SOAP library did not need this extra step.
 The application registration is good for any copy of this CLI that runs.
 Since you still provide your own login credentials, creating the application registration, is equivalent